serverlessfirst/serverless-testing-workshop/exercises/week1-worksheet-answers.md

         -  Verify that status code 409 is returned and the existing club is unchanged

 ### Unit test cases
-- Test happy path of the `POST /clubs` event:
+- Requests with missing data should be rejected:
   - **Arrange** steps:
-    - Mock the event to contain a valid API GW request with all the fields and their values.
+    - Craft an event to contain an invalid API request so that a required field is missing.
-    - Mock the DynamoDB response to be a successful request.
   - **Act** steps:
-    - Call the Lambda handler function with the event.
+    - Invoke the Lambda handler function with the event.
   - **Assert** steps:
-    - Assert that the mocked DynamoDB object is called with the right parameters.
+    - Assert that a 400 BAD REQUEST response is returned.

 ## Use Case 2: List all Clubs marked as public
 HTTP request: `GET /clubs`